Treating an ectopic pregnancy

-The term expectant management is usually defined as watchful waiting or close monitoring by a physician instead of immediate treatment.
+The term ‘expectant management’ is usually defined as watchful waiting or close monitoring by medical professionals instead of immediate treatment.

-Increasingly doctors use expectant management for ectopic pregnancy.
-More than half of all ectopic pregnancies will end naturally without the need for medical or surgical treatment.
-Research has shown that in patients who are properly assessed, where their pregnancy hormone level (hCG) is dropping, up to 50% of these pregnancies will end naturally and there will be no need for an operation or a drug to treat the condition.
+Research has shown that, in patients with an ectopic pregnancy who are properly assessed and their pregnancy hormone level (beta hCG) is dropping, up to 50% of these pregnancies will end naturally and there will be no need for an operation or a drug to treat the condition.

 - The hormone being made by the pregnancy (beta hCG) is low